enesmu/Docs/tinyclr/intro.md

 Take a look at the [release notes](release_notes.md) to see what's new and the [roadmap](roadmap.md) to see what we have planned.

 Interested in running TinyCLR OS on your own device?
 Take a look at the [porting guide](porting/intro.md) for information on how to get started.

+## Internet of Things
+A modern system is not complete without support for the Internet and the cloud.
+TinyCLR OS includes everything you need to be online.
+(details coming soon)